jedevc/fyp-report/report.md

 - $d$ is referenced by $x \rightarrow y \rightarrow z$ and $x \rightarrow z$
 - $e$ is referenced in all blocks by $x$, $x \rightarrow y$, $x \rightarrow y \rightarrow z$ and $x \rightarrow z$

-The naive method, which computes the common prefixes of all paths will correctly place $a$, $c$ and $e$ in $x$ and $b$ in $y$.
+The naive method, that computes the common prefixes of all paths will correctly place $a$, $c$ and $e$ in $x$ and $b$ in $y$.
 However, it will sub-optimally place $d$ into $x$, when it could be easily placed into $z$.

 The deepest-valid algorithm correctly places $d$, by first detecting $x$ and
-$z$ as valid locations for the variable, and then choosing the deepest of the two.
+$z$ as valid locations for the variable, then choosing the deepest of the two.

 Placing all the variables, we can compute the following: